BJReplay/ha-solcast-solar/ADVOPTIONS.md

 Usually, when export limiting is detected (or intentionally set), then individual generation thirty minute intervals are excluded from consideration.
 When this option is set then when an interval is excluded, _the interval preceding it_ will also be excluded.
 The reason is because to do the shift each interval is halved and the shifted halves are re-combined.

-If you don't export limit then there is no downside.
+If you don't export limit, or explicitly suppress intervals then there is no downside, and in this circumstance the fifteen minute shifting will occur by default.

 **Key: "automated_dampening_similar_peak"**